aallaire/oanda-candles/README.md

 #### CAVEAT:
 This is still in rapid initial development and features might change drastically.

+new in version 0.0.8:
+1. Added CandleClient to manage multiple CandleCollector objects from one object.
+1. Plus a CandleMeister that wraps a single CandleClient for easy global access
+1. Fixed a bug that was causing too many requests when they were not needed.
+1. Had idea for `tail` method as a variant on `grab` method, where it returns only the newest candle information since the last call to eitehr `grab` or `tail`.
+Made a place holder for it, but not implementing it yet.
+1. Still behind on unit tests, but still was able to do sand-box testing with market open.
+--which is how I found and fixed bug above.
+This package is still far from prime time ready.

 new in version 0.0.7:
 1. The `CandleSequence` has been cleaned up and plans to add merging have been abandoned.
 1. The `Candle` class no longer has `__lt__` overloaded and `__eq__` is now based on all the values being equal rather than just the candle time.